-7. COMMUNICATIONS
+7. Communications

-- 7.1 Effective communication is key to ensuring the information you are providing can be relied upon and will allow the auditor to make informed decisions. - 7.2 A conversation with the auditor to consider and agree the nature, timing and extent of your procedures with other work on the audit should be carried out at an early stage.
-It is also helpful at this stage to agree the form of your reporting. - 7.3 When presenting your information to the auditor, you should ensure the information is clear and concise and that it is set out in a way that is accurate, impartial, and in accordance with relevant professional standards.
-You should also make sure to include clear explanations for any limitations or uncertainties in your conclusions. - 7.4 Clear communication is essential in ensuring the auditor has a sufficient understanding of the work you have carried out and that they are able to evaluate that work for their purposes. - 7.5 The Actuaries' Code (the "Communication" principle) and supporting non-mandatory guidance provides detail of the regulatory requirements associated with communicating appropriately.
+- 7.1.
+Effective communication is key to ensuring the information you are providing can be relied upon and will allow the auditor to make informed decisions. - 7.2.
+As explained in ISA (UK) 620, effective communication will ensure the nature, timing and extent of your procedures are aligned with other work on the audit.
+Therefore, a conversation with the auditor to consider and agree your procedures should be carried out at an early stage.
+It is also helpful at this stage to agree the form of your reporting. - 7.3.
+When presenting your information to the auditor, you should ensure the information is clear and concise and that it is set out in a way that is accurate, impartial, and in accordance with relevant professional standards.
+You should also make sure to include clear explanations for any limitations or uncertainties in your conclusions. - 7.4.
+Clear communication is essential in ensuring the auditor has a sufficient understanding of the work you have carried out and that they are able to evaluate that work for their purposes. - 7.5.
+The Actuaries' Code (the "Communication" principle) and supporting non-mandatory guidance provides detail of the regulatory requirements associated with communicating appropriately.